1. What do you mean by ReactJS?

 4. What do you know about React Router?

-Rendering the components is an important task in ReactJS.
-React router is used to decide which components is to be rendered and which one should not.
+Answer: Rendering the components is an important task in ReactJS.
+React router is used to decide which components are to be rendered and which one should not.
 It also performs dictation during several activities.

 5. What do you mean by the state?